traefik/hub/readme.md

 `make delete` will delete the k3d cluster.

-#### --adsl
+#### run-adsl

 `make run-adsl` allows docker to pull the images before starting the cluster.
 We recommend running it instead of `make run` if your internet connection is a bit slow.

 ### Using Tunneling
 To have a complete view at the tunneling functionality, you can read this [doc](https://notion.so/containous/10-01-22-Tunneling-8bc7a7451abe4679afa8c24a4456ee36).

 To be used with the k3d cluster, we have deployed the broker to a new namespace (like we used to do with the pop).